ethereum/portal-network-specs/portal-network.md

 Nodes should be able to choose how much state they want to store and share, and the network should provide a way to identify which nodes to query for a wanted portion of state.
 This is so that every node, no matter how small, can contribute to the health and robustness of the network.

-The network needs to have a way to push state from new blocks into the network, so that it can be made available for query and retrieval by interested nodes.
-Full "bridge" nodes acting as benevolent state providers would be responsible for bringing in this data from the main network, and the network should be able to remain healthy even with a small number of bridge nodes.
+The network will be dependent on receiving new and updated state for new blocks.
+Full "bridge" nodes acting as benevolent state providers would be responsible for bringing in this data from the main network.
+The network should be able to remain healthy even with a small number of bridge nodes.

-Querying and reading data from the network should be fast enough for human driven wallet operations like estimating the gas for a transaction or reading state from a contract.
+Querying and reading data from the network should be fast enough for human-driven wallet operations, like estimating the gas for a transaction or reading state from a contract.

 ### Chain History: Headers, Blocks, and Receipts